 “That is my brother!”, he stutters in disbelief.

 A larger man wrapped in a towel was sitting by the pool and did not look as if he felt comfortable or entertained.

 “Your brother is gay, too?”, I ask.

 “No, he has a girlfriend!
 He came here to look for me!
 Oh my, what will I do now?”, the youngster was shaking while hiding behind a thick piece of curtain, dressed only in a white towel.

-It was not easy to leave the premises with his older brother on the ground level.
-And this boy went through a drama that felt apocalyptic to him.
+It is not easy to leave the premises with his older brother on the ground level.
+And this boy goes through a drama that feels apocalyptic to him.

 Gay Khmer coming out

 “Coming out is a struggle in this country”, Pros Nix tells me.
 This 27-year-old is one of the driving forces behind the country’s Gay Pride campaign “I Am What I Am”.
 “Cambodian mindset is that gay people are useless.
 I’m an openly gay guy here.
 I never hide!
 I wanted to provide this opportunity to others.
 But if you are not ready, take your time.
 Some people cannot handle the heat.”

 The heat he is talking about is genuine.
 He knows it because he has been there.
 Several times!